IT trainers design and deliver training courses in information technology both in person and online

 Professional development

-Many courses are available for both technical and desktop application trainers and you'll need to research which courses are most appropriate for your needs.
+There are many courses available for both technical and desktop application trainers and you'll need to research which courses are most appropriate for your career direction.

 Technical qualifications are extremely useful if you're a technical trainer and many training providers will encourage you to acquire them early in your career.

-Researching the approach to training a potential employer has before you apply can be helpful, as this can vary considerably.
-Some employers provide fully-funded training, while others provide no training at all - choosing only experienced trainers or those who already have training certificates.
+Some employers provide fully-funded training, while others provide no training at all - employing only experienced trainers or those who already have training certificates.
 Others will give time off for relevant courses or sponsor qualifications taken in your own time.

 Career prospects

-You could take a post as a senior trainer, with responsibility for a team of trainers.
-It's likely this would involve writing materials for other trainers to use.
-Alternatively, you could take a more strategic approach for learning and development, in a training manager role.
+If you're working for a large organisation with a permanent IT or training team, you could move into a senior or lead trainer role, with responsibility for a team of trainers.
+This may involve writing materials for other trainers to use.
+Alternatively, you could take a more strategic approach to learning and development in a training or department manager role.

-Once you have substantial experience and contacts it may be possible to set up as a freelance trainer or establish your own training company.
+Once you have experience and a network of contacts, it may be possible to set up as a freelance trainer or establish your own training company.

-Other options include working as a lecturer in a further education (FE) college or adult learning organisation, or an IT or learning and development consultancy.
+Other options include working as a lecturer in a further education (FE) college or adult learning organisation, or for an IT or learning and development consultancy.
+You could also move into related areas such as project management, publishing or technical writing.

 How would you rate this page?